Creative Computing BSc (Hons)

 The successful creative coder will need to be comfortable and competent in communicating ideas to clients and colleagues alike.
-The Creative Thinking unit begins the development of this by engaging you in sketching, drawing and making workshops designed to enhance your conceptualisation and presentation skills.
+Here, you’ll begin to develop your skills through sketching, drawing and making workshops designed to enhance your conceptualisation and presentation skills.

 Context & History

 This is a lecture and seminar series introducing you to the core history of coding culture, theories and key players.
-This module will serve as a platform for your continued research into convergent and multidisciplinary practice models.
+This unit will serve as a platform for your continued research into convergent and multidisciplinary practice models.

-Complementing the earlier Creative Thinking module, you’ll be introduced to key skills in 2D graphic asset development and presentation in a more digital space, utilising industry-standard software.
+Complementing the earlier Creative Thinking unit, you’ll be introduced to key skills in 2D graphic asset development and presentation in a more digital space, utilising industry-standard software.

 Creative Coding 01 (Lexicon)

 You’ll explore the structures and vocabulary of contemporary programming languages and learn about the cognitive and structural foundation to all future code-based work.
 You’ll be introduced to key mathematical and syntactic paradigms which are present in all major programming languages.

-An introduction to electronics, material and mechanical systems through toy/hardware hacking and physical computing, this module will kick-start ideas around ”adaptive re-use” for digital technology, focusing specifically on circuit building, power sources, sensors, as well as key electronic tools and equipment.
+An introduction to electronics, material and mechanical systems through toy/hardware hacking and physical computing, this unit will kick-start ideas around “adaptive re-use” for digital technology, focusing specifically on circuit building, power sources, sensors, as well as key electronic tools and equipment.

 Creative Coding 02 (Objects)

-This module challenges you to think about systems of agency and authentic experience in the context of programming for human scale spatial intervention.
-Here you’ll develop a deeper understanding of writing code and negotiating the complexities of data exchange and control.
+This unit challenges you to think about systems of agency and authentic experience in the context of programming for human scale spatial intervention.
+Here, you’ll develop a deeper understanding of writing code and negotiating the complexities of data exchange and control.

 Context & Theory

-The Machine and Me is a seminar based research module aimed at the development of case studies of Human-in-the-loop, and Human Computer Interaction examples and theories.
+This is a seminar-based research unit aimed at the development of case studies of Human-in-the-loop, and Human Computer Interaction examples and theories.

 CoLAB 01 (Diverse Practice)

 You’ll be introduced to broad concepts of design practice and business management, including tendering, pitching, fees, production planning and presentation.
-This module focuses on group work, engendering and nurturing key skills in team-based projects and highlighting the importance of leveraging individual strengths to maximise collective productivity.
+This unit focuses on group work, engendering and nurturing key skills in team-based projects and highlighting the importance of leveraging individual strengths to maximise collective productivity.
 You’ll also have the opportunity to work with fellow students across the disciplines of architecture and design.